 Free Colorectal Screening Kits

-Beginning March 1 to launch Colorectal Cancer Awareness Month, Northwestern Lake Forest Hospital is providing free colorectal screening kits for the community.
-Occult blood screening kits will be available through the end of the year and can be picked up in the gastrointestinal (GI) lab at the hospital.
+Beginning March 1 to launch Colorectal Cancer Awareness Month, Northwestern Lake Forest Hospital and Northwestern Grayslake are providing free colorectal screening kits for community members.

-Among cancers that affect women and men, colorectal cancer is the second leading cause of cancer death in the US, according to the Centers for Disease Control.
-More than 140,000 Americans are diagnosed with colorectal cancer each year and more than 50,000 die from it.
+Among cancers that affect women and men, colorectal cancer is the second leading cause of cancer death in the U.S., according to the Centers for Disease Control.
+In the United States in 2010, 132,000 people were diagnosed with colorectal cancer and more than 50,000 died from it.
 More than 90 percent of colorectal cancer cases occur in people 50 years or older.

 For those 50 years or older, taking a screening test for colorectal cancer could save their lives.
 Colorectal screening tests can find precancerous polyps so they can be removed before they turn into cancer.
 Screening can also detect the cancer early when treatment often leads to a cure.

 For more information about colorectal cancer or for questions about the screening kits, please call Northwestern Lake Forest Hospital at 847.535.6186 or Northwestern Grayslake at 847.535.7400.

 March 1 to December 31, 2014